 Free Counseling, Free Nicotine Patches

-The health department offers free counseling and free nicotine replacement therapy to combat with the addiction to tobacco.
+The health department offers free counseling and free nicotine replacement therapy to combat with the addiction to tobacco thanks to program funding from United Way of Knox County.
 The program is designed to help tobacco users Put It Out for Good within an eight-week timeframe.